benmangnall01/Renal-Cell-Carcinoma-RNA-seq-Analysis/README.md

 **Biological interpretation**

-Taken together, the results indicate three broad transcriptional patterns distinguishing pRCC tumour from adjacent-normal tissue:
+Taken together, the results indicate three broad transcriptional patterns distinguishing pRCC tumor from adjacent-normal tissue:

 Increased cell proliferation and cell-cycle activity\
 Strong immune-associated transcriptional activity\
 Reduced renal/metabolic and small-molecule catabolic programs

-Because this is bulk RNA-seq, the immune-related signal may reflect differences in the cellular composition of tumour and normal tissue as well as changes in gene expression within individual cell types.
+Because this is bulk RNA-seq, the immune-related signal may reflect differences in the cellular composition of tumor and normal tissue as well as changes in gene expression within individual cell types.

 **Key figures**